 - Page views?
 If this is to increase brand awareness then you’ll want to provide an epic reason the bring people’s attention from their busy lives to your content.
 This goes for time spent on site too.

 - Increase traffic?
 If you’re using something like Adsense on your website then the more visitors you get the better.
 You’ll want to focus on SEO content, which is content created to be easily found by the search engines.
-I talk more about SEO in a previous post.
+For an example of SEO in action, take a look at this article from codecondo.com that outlines how Payday Loans Companies can use specific SEO strategies to promote their services.
+Being specific is important.
+These Payday Loans Companies will use money and loan specific SEO, whereas a roofing company will use Remodeling SEO.

 Determining your goals will determine what strategy is best for you.
 Even if you’re hiring another company/individual you need to have clear goals so they can help you in the best way possible.
 Here’s an elaborate list of content writing services for your reference.

 So not only does your content have to provide value and be optimized for the search engines but it also has to provide a good overall user experience.
 To find the sweet spot between providing value, SEO and usability requires a lot of A/B testing (split-testing).
-I talk a little bit more about split testing in a previous post about online marketing softwares.
+Luckily, the sempioneer a/b split testing tool makes it much easier for you to carry out this testing.

 A quick word of advice, if you’re charging a customer $1,800 on average, think about what that means, what else costs $1,800?
 What else could they buy with $1,800?
 I know some 5-star hotels that would cost you that much for just a few nights but think about why would people go to those hotels?
 For the location and the experience.
 The experience at such a place needs to be mind-blowing and the staff usually caters everything to be as personal and helpful as possible.
 Are you providing such an experience for your $1,800+ buyers?